BUILDING A STRONGER FUTURE FOR ATHENS THROUGH EMPLOYEE OWNERSHIP

 Dr. Taylor’s approach to teaching revolves around her belief that college has the potential to foster enlightened citizenship by teaching students how to relate to others as members of a community.
 Thus, as an instructor, her goal is to facilitate this process by cultivating a learning environment where students value diversity, respect alternative perspectives, challenge their proclivities towards unfounded opinions, and think critically about a myriad of viewpoints and interpretations.

 Dr. Taylor’s instruction and allyship centers and explores how effects of social divisions such as race, gender, class, ethnicity, sexuality, ability, and political affiliation impacts worldviews and life chances.
-To preserve and advance her students’ wholeness and integrity, she advocates for their wholistic well-being.
+To preserve and advance her students’ wholeness and integrity, she advocates for their holistic well-being.
 Overall, she strives to hold space for students to tap into their wholeness and see themselves as agents of social change and members of local and global pluralistic communities.

 ICLS seeks to embed the labor studies discipline at Morehouse College and provide an education that examines the role of Black workers in the civil rights movement and American labor history to offer a 21st-century vision for sustainable meaningful work lives for African Americans and all workers.
-Through this lens, we aim to close the gap conceptually, organizationally, and pedagogically between mental and manual labor for the cultivation and proper remuneration of all work.
+In the words of Morehouse Alumnus Rev. Dr. Martin Luther King Jr., “all labor has dignity.”

 The ICLS's March 2023 report "Employee Ownership for Black Workers: Closing the Racial Wealth Gap" is available at: